 Search the Internet for clever verses, or lines from poems, that are related to your event.
 If you have a favorite quotation, you could use that to decorate your invitations.
 You can also select a line from “your” song or a line from a poem that has touched both of you.
 Be sure to make the invitations personal to you and your partner, because this day is going to be all about the two of you.

-You can create your own invitations from a blank document if you’re feeling creative.
-Otherwise, you can browse sample invitations to find the basic design of your invitations.
+You can create your own invitations from blank invitation templates if you’re feeling creative.
+Otherwise, you can browse sample invitations to find the basic DIY invitations.

 9. Clipart and Pictures